Why is my boiler making noise?

 Is it normal for boilers to make noises?

 To ease your mind, yes.
-As boilers contain water, moving parts, and pipework which expand and contracts as parts heat and cool, it’s perfectly normal for them to make some noise.
+As boilers contain water, moving parts, and pipework that expands and contracts as parts heat and cool, it’s perfectly normal for them to make some noise.

 To keep your boiler in the best health it is always advisable to get it serviced annually.